johnmuir2001/johnmuir2001/README.md

   </a>
 </div>
 <h1>Hi, I'm John. </h1>
 <h3>I'm a Full-Stack Developer based in the UK.
 I prefer Front-end, so design and animation.
-A lot of my repos are for teaching demos</h3>
+I've also started to dive into game development.
+Thanks for visiting</h3>